About heart attack

 Changing your lifestyle can reduce your risk of heart attack

-Addressing the lifestyle factors that contribute to CHD can help reduce your risk of heart attack.
+Dealing with the lifestyle factors that contribute to CVD, which you can change, can help reduce your risk of heart attack.
 Things you can do include:

 - take medicines as prescribed

-- be smoke-free and avoid exposure to second-hand cigarette smoke
+- stop smoking and avoid exposure to second-hand tobacco smoke

 - manage your blood pressure